alexisvincent/systemjs-tools/README.md

 Navigate to your frontend root and initialise the config

-**THIS STEP DOESN't WORK YET, YOU NEED TO MANUALLY CREATE THE CONFIG**
+**THIS STEP DOESN'T WORK YET, YOU NEED TO MANUALLY CREATE THE CONFIG**

 `systemjs init`